 What backing the Kickstarter will cost you

-Board game Kickstarters are rarely cheap, and Downfall is no exception.
-The pricing tiers break down as follows:
+Board game Kickstarters rarely come cheap, and Downfall follows that pattern.
+The pricing tiers are:

-The campaign runs until April 8, so there's a tight window if you want in at the Kickstarter price.
-For those willing to wait, the base Slay the Spire board game has been consistently available at retail since its release, suggesting Downfall will likely follow the same path to store shelves eventually.
+The campaign runs until April 8, giving you a narrow window to lock in the Kickstarter price.
+If you'd rather wait, the base Slay the Spire board game has been consistently available at retail since launch, which suggests Downfall will probably hit store shelves eventually.

 Where this fits in the broader Slay the Spire moment

-The timing is worth noting.
-Slay the Spire 2 launched in Early Access and sold 3 million copies in its first week, according to developer Mega Crit.
-The franchise is at a high point in terms of visibility and player interest, which gives the Downfall board game expansion a stronger tailwind than it might have had a year ago.
+The timing matters.
+Slay the Spire 2 launched in Early Access and moved 3 million copies in its first week, as Mega Crit confirmed.
+The franchise is riding a wave of visibility and player interest right now, which gives the Downfall board game expansion more momentum than it might have had a year ago.

-What most players miss is that the board game and the digital games serve genuinely different purposes.
-The tabletop version trades speed and convenience for the tactile, social experience of playing across a table with other people.
-The co-op mode the base board game introduced, nearly two years before Slay the Spire 2 added its own, is still one of its strongest selling points.
+What gets overlooked is that the board game and the digital games serve different purposes.
+The tabletop version sacrifices speed and convenience for the tactile, social experience of playing across a table with other people.
+The co-op mode the base board game introduced, nearly two years before Slay the Spire 2 added its own, remains one of its strongest features.